-7-6 These essays offer a reasonable analysis of the motives for the character's deception and how the deception contributes to the meaning of the work as a whole.
-The essays analyze what motivates the character's deception and how the work as a whole is shaped by it.
-While the papers have insight and understanding, their analysis is less thorough, less perceptive, and/or less specific in supporting detail than that of the 9-8 essays.
+7-6 These essays offer a reasonable analysis of how unusual or mysterious origins shape the character and his or her relationships, and how these origins contribute to the meaning of the work as a whole.
+While these papers have insight and understanding, their analysis is less thorough, less perceptive, and/or less specific in supporting detail than that of the 9-8 essays.
+Essays scored a seven (7) present better developed analysis and more consistent command of the elements of effective composition than do essays scored a six (6).